ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.4 on Debian 9 Linux with Apache2 + Jetty9.md

    * `wget http://central.maven.org/maven2/org/eclipse/jetty/jetty-distribution/9.4.19.v20190610/jetty-distribution-9.4.19.v20190610.tar.gz`
    * `tar xzvf jetty-distribution-9.4.19.v20190610.tar.gz`

-3. Create an useful-for-updates `jetty-src` folder:
+3. Create the `jetty-src` folder as symbolic link.
+It will be useful on Jetty updates:
    * `ln -s jetty-distribution-9.4.19.v20190610 jetty-src`

 4. Create the user `jetty` that can run the web server:
    * `useradd -r -m jetty`

-5. Create your custom Jetty configuration that override the default ones:
+5. Create your custom Jetty configuration that overrides the default one and will survive upgrades:
    * `mkdir /opt/jetty`
    * `cd /opt/jetty`
    * `vim /opt/jetty/start.ini`